The Galois action on geometric lattices and the mod-$\ell$ I/OM: Introduction

 Now let $d \geq 1$ be given, and let $\Ucal_0$ and $\Ucal_{2r}$ be two birational systems.
 We will say that $\Ucal_0$ and $\Ucal_{2r}$ are {\bf $d$-connected in $\Vc$} if there exist birational systems $\Ucal_1,\ldots,\Ucal_{2r-1}$ such that, for all $i = 0,\ldots,r-1$, the following conditions hold: \begin{enumerate} \item One has $\dim \Ucal_{2i+1} \geq d$. \item The birational system $\Ucal_{2i+1}$ attaches $\Ucal_{2i}$ to $\Ucal_{2i+2}$ in $\Vc$. \end{enumerate} Finally, we say that $\Vc$ is {\bf $d$-connected} if the following conditions hold: \begin{enumerate} \item $\Vc$ is essentially small and it contains a positive-dimensional object. \item For every object $X$ of $\Vc$, there exists some birational system $\Ucal_X^+$ of $X$ which contains $X$ as the terminal object, such that $\Ucal_X^+$ is contained in $\Vc$. \item Any two birational systems $\Ucal_0,\Ucal_{2r}$ which are contained in $\Vc$ are $d$-connected in $\Vc$. \end{enumerate}

-Although the precise definition of a $d$-connected category is somewhat complicated, we note that, for example, both the full category $\Var_{k_0}$ and the category of smooth quasi-projective $k_0$-varieties are $d$-connected for all $d \geq 1$.
+Although the precise definition of a $d$-connected category is somewhat complicated, we note that, for example, both the full category $\Var_{k_0}$, and the full subcategory of all geometrically-integral smooth quasi-projective $k_0$-varieties, are $d$-connected for all $d \geq 1$.
 Furthermore, if $d' \geq d \geq 1$, we note that $\Vc$ being $d'$-connected implies that $\Vc$ is $d$-connected.
 Our next main theorem concerns the mod-$\ell$ I/OM for $5$-connected varieties.

-\begin{maintheorem} Let $k_0$ be in infinite perfect field of characteristic $\neq \ell$, and let $\Vc$ be a subcategory of $\Var_{k_0}$ which is $5$-connected.
+\begin{maintheorem} Let $k_0$ be an infinite perfect field of characteristic $\neq \ell$, and let $\Vc$ be a subcategory of $\Var_{k_0}$ which is $5$-connected.
 Then the canonical Galois representation

 is an isomorphism. \end{maintheorem}